johnnywoo/cliff/README.md

 ## CONTACTS

-The Cliff framework was created by Aleksandr "Jonhhy Woo" Galkin in 2011.
+The Cliff framework was created by Aleksandr "Johnny Woo" Galkin in 2011.

 E-mail: agalkin@agalkin.ru